ahmedfgad/GeneticAlgorithmPython/README.md

     return fitness
 ```

-By creating this function, you are ready to use the project.
+By creating this function, you are ready to use the library.

-### Parameters Example
+### Example of Preparing the Parameters

 Here is an example for preparing the parameters: